-Paying bills or building your nest egg?
-Access to your money is the biggest difference.
+Paying bills or building your nest egg — access to your money is the biggest difference.

 What’s the difference between checking and savings accounts?

-|Minimum deposit||Varies widely, typically between $0 and $100+||Varies widely, typically between $0 and $500+|
+|Minimum deposit||Typically between $0 and $100+||Typically between $0 and $500+|

 Pick a checking account if …

 - You need unrestricted access to your money

 - You plan on making multiple transactions per month